Utilizing Dungeons & Dragons to foster social skills and a sense of identity and belonging... without screens.

-Rates are $50 per session.
+Rates are $50 per session (with sliding scale to open accessibility).
 Members are provided light snacks during session and leave the campaign with a set of dice and a character miniature.

-Cheryl is currently accepting referrals for groups starting April, 2019.
+Cheryl is currently accepting referrals for groups starting Summer, 2019.

 Please email Cheryl at [email protected] to register.

 Enhance your employees' collaboration and communication skills by nerding out and saving the world together.

 Role Playing Game Therapy has been shown to improve essential team-building skills just by playing a game, including: